FAQs

 There are many factors that affect your perfume’s longevity and diffusiveness: temperature of the ambient air, wind, humidity, how dry or moist your skin is, how hot you are, perspiration, where you wear your perfume, how fast your skin “drinks” the perfume, and olfactory fatigue.

-Natural perfumes are usually but not always less diffusive than synthetic perfumes.
-Both vary.
-There a relative few naturals that will fill a room with their fragrance when wearing them.
 Naturals shine in being discreet.
 They are rarely rude and invasive.
 They do not spar with the other perfumes in the room.
-They are generally less likely to make the other person’s eyes water or their lungs itchy.
+They are generally much less likely to make the other person’s eyes water or their lungs itchy.

 BODY CHEMISTRY